Threema Is a Statement

 - Brazilian Portuguese

-If Threema is not available in the device’s system language, the user’s preferred languages (as defined in the system settings) will be taken into account (on Android 7.0 and on iOS).
-As a last resort, English will be used.
+If Threema doesn’t support the device’s system language, the user’s preferred languages (as defined in the system settings) will be taken into account.
+If these languages aren’t available in Threema, English serves as fallback.